mutalk/spec/README.md

 Channel is a 'physical' identification of shared bus for communication.

-Channel can be converted to multicast address by following rule: `multicast_ip = channel_idx + 4009754625`.
+Channel can be converted to multicast address by following rule: `multicast_ip = channel_idx % 16777215 + 4009754625`.
 Where

 * 4009754625 is start multicast ip address (`239.0.0.1`)
-* `channel_idx` - unsigned 16-bit integer, that identify shared channel
+* `channel_idx` - unsigned 32-bit integer, that identify shared channel
 * `multicast_ip` - result multicast ip

-As result maximum number of channels is 2^16 = 65536

 ## Magic